nrfconnect/sdk-nrf/doc/nrf/libraries/bin/lwm2m_carrier/app_integration.rst

 *******

 The objects enabled depend on the carrier network.
-When connecting to a generic LwM2M server, the following objects are enabled:
+When connecting to a generic LwM2M Server, the following objects are enabled:

 * Security
 * Server